marcopennekamp/lore/specification/shapes.md

 The ability to dispatch on property types effectively turns a struct type into a *family* of possible types.
 For each combination of actual run-time property types, a new struct type has to be created if we want to support shape dispatch.
 This has the following drawbacks:

 1. Much like with shape types, a struct type would have to be created for each instantiation of a new struct value.
-This is a **costly** operation, likely more expensive than creating the struct value itself.
+This is a **costly** operation, often more expensive than creating the struct value itself.
 Furthermore, the more type values exist for the "same" struct type, the more type instances have to be taken into account during multiple dispatch.
 Non-interned but equal struct types require a costly equality check each time the dispatch cache is hit.
 Struct types with different run-time property types have to produce different hashes, with each different type instance taking a new place in the dispatch cache.
 This possibly bloats the dispatch cache of countless methods.

 2. Multiple dispatch suffers from the nasty problem that **subtyping and type equality** are of extreme importance to generic functions.
-Hence, it is quite important that the usual norms of subtyping and type equality are not broken by accident.
+Hence, it is important that the usual norms of subtyping and type equality are not broken by accident.
 Making all struct types dependent on run-time property types without giving the programmer control over the matter is a dangerous, implicit, accident-producing feature.

    Take the following example.
 If we assume that `Coffin`'s type takes into account the run-time property type of `nail`, we have it quite trivially and on good account that the two coffins compared in the last line don't have equal types.
 Even worse, they are not even subtypes of one another.
 Since the programmer probably doesn't expect two types of the same name (in a mostly nominal typing context) to *not* be equal, this might lead to a lot of confusion.
 Unless the programmer specifically *states* that "yes, I want run-time struct types of the same name to vary," it's probably not a good idea to trip her up like this.